After the Visit

 What might I do if the provider asked for a follow-up visit?

-It is always a good idea to know when your health care provider wants you to come back to see him or her.
-Often your provider will tell you this information, but you may want to ask if he or she does not tell you first.
+It is always a good idea to know when your health care provider wants you to come back to see them.
+Often your provider will tell you this information, but you may want to ask if they do not tell you first.
 Follow-up appointments are often made to see if a medication is helping, to see if a problem has gotten better or worse, or to tend to an injury.
 If a follow-up appointment is needed, make sure you know this information:

 - When should I make the follow-up appointment for?